Raster-Noton

 Raster-Noton was a German electronic music record label.
 It was established in 1999 in Chemnitz, Germany.
+By the mid 2010s, it had become known as "one of Europe’s most revered and reliable hubs for experimental electronic music, IDM and audio-visual art."

-It emerged from the fusion of Rastermusik, founded by Olaf Bender and Frank Bretschneider in 1996, and Noton (Archiv für Ton und Nichtton), a sub label that was run by Carsten Nicolai.
+Raster-Noton emerged from the fusion of Rastermusik, founded by Olaf Bender and Frank Bretschneider in 1996, and Noton (Archiv für Ton und Nichtton), a sub-label that was run by Carsten Nicolai.

+The label focused on the overlapping border areas of pop, art, and science, releasing music albums, publications, and installation works focused on rhythmic, minimal electronic music.

 In 2017, the label split into two entities: Raster, to be run by Bender, and Noton, focusing on Nicolai's output.

-"raster-noton. archiv für ton und nichtton" is meant to be a platform — a network covering the overlapping border areas of pop, art, and science.
-It realizes music projects, publications, and installation works.
-A common idea behind all releases is an experimental approach — an amalgamation of sound, art, and design, which is apparent in the music and visible from the artwork and cover design.

-The collective label's aesthetic focuses on rhythmic, minimal electronic music alternating between playful pop and introspection.